Updates about season 4 of Ray Donovan are trickling through, Enstars rounds up all that is known so far about the next chapter.

 Hollander revealed that the two won't actually be taking it forward in season 4.
 He did confirm that the two had genuine feelings for each other and also that the two being desperately lonely drew them together.

 Jon Voight's character arc as Mickey in every season concludes in him majorly wrecked and going down under and MIA.
-In fact, the finale of season 3 raised similar questions about whether Mickey might be coming back at all in the next chapter.
-Hollander also assured fans that Voight will be back and that no matter how impossible his return seemed, it was one of the easier characters to write in that regard, as Mickey worked in very unpredictable ways.
+In fact the finale of season 3 raised similar questions about if Mickey might be coming back at all in the next chapter.
+Hollander also assured fans that Voight will be back and also that no matter how impossible his return seemed, it was one of the easier characters to write in that regard as Mickey worked in very unpredictable ways.

 Fans are also eager to find out if Katie Holmes will be returning as Paige Finney in the next chapter.
 Showrunner David Hollander addressed the query in an interview with The Hollywood Reporter.

 He suggested that it was likely as the Finney family will still be key to the story, but added that they would need to find relevant angles to make it work.

 "I'm never finished with anybody.
 But her family certainly is not going to be a centerpiece as a plot initially," she said.
 "If something about it becomes relevant to the story and can be additive and bring up more places to explore, sure.
 I love those actors and characters."

 Season 4 of Ray Donovan will feature 12 one hour episodes and is expected to begin production in 2016.

 In August, the president of Showtime Inc., David Nevins, spoke about renewing Ray Donovan and Masters of Sex for another season, saying that they were "proud" of both shows."

 "They are emblematic of what Showtime stands for - quality, premium programming that you cannot find anywhere else on television.
 We're so proud to continue offering both series across all our platforms."